mikeyparker/edgist/content/posts/cartographies-of-consciousness/index.md

 ## Scotland: Something Remembered

-Scotland does this too.
-When I cross the border, something ancient exhales in me.
+Scotland does this too, when I cross the border, a weight lifts.
 Not nostalgia.
 Not history.
 Field geometry.

-Maybe it’s what Federico Faggin calls the **primordial field of consciousness**—a knowing field from which form arises.
+Maybe it’s what Federico Faggin calls the {{< tooltip text="Faggin's theory proposes a model where the conscious field is the foundation of reality, with matter arising from it as a form of information.
+He suggests that consciousness is a fundamental aspect of reality, not just a product of the brain." >}} primordial field of consciousness{{< /tooltip >}}—a knowing field from which form arises.
 If that’s true, maybe landforms and lineage aren’t separate from thought.
 Maybe we are localised ripples in a conscious field, and certain places reduce interference just enough for us to remember what we are.

 ## Newcastle: The Place That Doesn’t Hold

 But Newcastle is different.
 It’s where I’m from, where I live, where I’m supposed to feel at home.
 And yet the field never settles.
 The waveform doesn’t stabilise.
 It ricochets—closed loops, no resonance.
 Thoughts don’t echo there—they scatter.
 Ricocheting off walls that were never meant to hold them.

 Maybe that’s the root of the restlessness.
 Of the dissonance I carry.
 Not knowing how to belong in the place I’m meant to be.

-## Noting Patterns

 _Naples scattered me._<br/>
 _Thessaloniki held me._<br/>